helpscout/gha-environment-restrictions-testing/README.md

 # gha-environment-restrictions-testing

-A test repository for experimenting with environment restrictions
+This is a test repository to demonstrate how environment restrictions work within GitHub Actions.